benjamin-bk-krueger/kringle-web/templates/report.md

 [Go back](#Document-structure)

 Hint: Not all destinations are reachable when you start your adventure.
 You might to solve challenges to unlock all possible destinations.
-You can reach a destination by moving your virtual character to the given area. after you have unlocked that area and it's visible in the menu it's much faster to "teleport" by clicking on the matching entry.
+You can reach a destination by moving your virtual character to the given area. after you have unlocked that area, and it's visible in the menu it's much faster to "teleport" by clicking on the matching entry.

 {% for room in rooms %}
 **{{ room.room_name.replace(" ", "-") }}**